tmartial/Projet_SD/README.md

 # Projet_SD

-Github for the Software Deployment project
+## Github for the Software Development project (INSA Lyon, 4BIM, grp6)

-- Describe the project
+### Project's description

+Our software is a tool that can be used to elaborate a "Portait-robot", based on the similarity between given pictures and the witness memories.

+### Installation instructions

+### FAQ section

 - Two audiences : developers and users
 - What does the program solves ?
 - Installation instructions